'Painting

 use of light.
 His magic is the magic of the luminous, his poetry is that of

-the chiaroscuro.
 From early beginnings in 1963, John

 Cohen's work soon attracted attention.
 An article in the magazine